C&O Canal Case Studies: grades 3, 4, 5

 Assess student speaking ability, making sure they presented using appropriate facts and relevant, descriptive details.

 This lesson reinforces the lessons learned during their park visit and/or during their classroom introduction to the canal (see lesson plan for "A Journey on the C&O Canal").
-The case studies use real places along the canal: Paw Paw Tunnel and the Cushwa Warehouse at Williamsport and connects them with both the historic resources such as the towpath and the natural resources such as the geology and Potomac River.
+The case studies use real places along the canal: the Paw Paw Tunnel and the Cushwa Warehouse at Williamsport, thereby connecting the students with both the historic resources found on the canal, such as the towpath, and the natural resources found along the canal, such as geology and the Potomac River.

-To add an art component, teachers may ask the students draw their case study.
+To add an art component, teachers may ask the students to draw their case study.

 To add a math component, teachers may ask each group to present the pros and cons of each case study, then take a vote, and tally it into a graph.